seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To weep; whose every passion fully strives
 To make itself, in thee, fair and admired!
 No messenger, but thine; and all alone
-To-night we’ll wander through the streets and note
+To-night we'll wander through the streets and note
 The qualities of people.
 Come, my queen;
 Last night you did desire it: speak not to us.